Nate Lowe Player Props: Rangers vs. Astros

 - The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in MLB.

-- The Astros rank 15th in baseball in home runs given up (88 total, 1.1 per game).
+- The Astros rank 14th in baseball in home runs allowed (90 total, 1.1 per game).

-- His last appearance was on Saturday against the Los Angeles Dodgers, when the right-hander threw six innings, surrendering three earned runs while allowing two hits.
+- In his last time out on Sunday, the righty threw six innings against the Los Angeles Dodgers, giving up one earned run while surrendering three hits.

-- The 29-year-old has an ERA of 4.63, with 9.5 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.